How To Manage The Stress Of Going To College

 2. Do your research: Make a list of colleges that you may like attending.
 Talk to the appropriate advisors at each college and determine if there is anything you like about a certain college.
 Discuss your academic goals and personal concerns with your family and college advisors.

-3. Choose the right college: If you decide to go to college, it is important you pick a college that you will be comfortable going to.
-Some people may not want to go to a large campus and may decide to go to a smaller school.
-Decide which college will best suite your needs rather than trying to impress others.
+3. Choose the right college: If you decide to go to college, it is important you pick a college that you feel comfortable going to.
+Some people may not want to go to a large campus while others may want to go to a smaller school.
+Decide which college will best suit your needs.

-2. Visit your school’s mental health counseling department: Many students deal with various mental health issues during their time in college.
-Instead of waiting until you feel anxious, get to know the people at your school’s mental health counseling department before school starts.
+2. Visit the campus counseling department: Many students deal with various mental health issues during their time in college.
+Instead of waiting until you feel anxious, get to know the people at your school’s counseling department before school starts.
 This way, you will know who to talk to if you struggle with your mental health.

 3. Take it one day at a time: It is common to get anxious before starting college.
 Follow mental health practices such as eating healthy, practicing meditation and mindfulness, exercise, and deep breathing.
-You do not have to wait for college to talk with a mental health professional about your anxieties.
+You do not have to wait for college to talk with a mental health professional.

 What To Do When College Starts

 1. Get involved: Join clubs or organizations on campus.
 There are all kinds of different programs that a student can take advantage of.
-This is a great way to meet people with similar interests as you.
+This is a great way to meet people with similar interests.

 2. Build new friendships.
 It is important to choose your friends wisely.
-It is important to spend your time with people that you feel comfortable being with.
+Spend your time with people that you feel comfortable being with.

 3. Take advantage of campus resources: Use academic resources and transfer-specific support programs at your school.
 These programs can help address some of your concerns that you may have on campus.

-4. Talk to your professors: Many of your professors will have the time to talk with you if you have any questions.
+4. Talk to your professors: Many of your professors will have the time to talk with you.
 Asking questions will give you a better idea of what you need to do to pass your classes.

 5. Practice positive thinking: Positive thoughts can improve physical well-being and provide a clear mind.
 When you feel yourself thinking negatively, counteract these thoughts by giving yourself positive encouragement.
 Positive reinforcement during stressful times can help manage your fears and anxieties.